BluCoders/BluRouter/README.md

 * More elegant configuration (more customization?
 There is a few constants in router.py itself..)
 * routes.txt is a hacky solution (effective though).
 We should think up a more elegant way
   * FYI: routes.txt is read about every second.
 If it changes, we send the new routes right away.
+  * TODO: use timestamps to make sure it is only read every second
 * Code optimalization (it has lots of potential for optimalization)